dzackgarza/Qual-Review-and-Solutions/Real Analysis/Review Doc/sections/01_Basics.md

 ### Topology / Sets

 :::{.theorem title="Heine-Cantor"}
-Every continuous function on a compact space is uniformly continuous.
+Every continuous function $f:X\to Y$ where $X$ is a compact metric space is uniformly continuous.
 :::

 :::{.proposition title="Compact if and only if sequentially compact for metric spaces"}